How much is your car worth?

 The Q8 has .8 inches more front legroom, 2.5 inches more front shoulder room, 2.7 inches more rear legroom and 2.7 inches more rear shoulder room than the Envision.

-The Q8 has a much larger cargo area with its rear seat up than the Envision with its rear seat up (28.6 vs. 26.9 cubic feet).
-The Q8 has a much larger cargo area with its rear seat folded than the Envision with its rear seat folded (67.5 vs. 57.3 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat up than the Envision with its rear seat up (28.6 vs. 26.9 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat folded than the Envision with its rear seat folded (67.5 vs. 57.3 cubic feet).

 A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the Q8.
 The Envision doesn’t offer locking storage for small valuables.